mrdrewvo/pe-projects/daily-journal.md

 ## THU 2022.12.15

 * First real day having my own schedule after the layoffs.
 Feeling focused and grateful for the space to look at my lesson exercise and be present.
+* Creativity - Trust the process.
+Take breaks, but keep going
+* Blog idea: boxes in boxes, feeling put in a box and getting the courage to escape the comfort of a box
+* apparently envokes isn't a word.
+It's either invokes (direct/active) or evokes (indirect/passive)

 ## MON 2022.12.12